 4- The 2 stroke engine has very little engine braking.

-The most well-known technology to replace the spark ignition engine is the electric motor.
-Invented nearly a hundred years ago, the electric motor only becomes effective in our time, because modern methods allow extracting lithium more easily, allowing to make efficient batteries.
-However, electric cars are still less practical today (more expensive and less durable than those with a thermal engine).
+The most well-known technology to replace the spark ignition engine is the electric motor which runs through electric power.
+Invented nearly a hundred years ago, these motors only become effective in our time, because modern methods allow extracting lithium more easily, allowing to make efficient batteries.
+However, these automobiles are still less practical today because of less power (more expensive (Due to electricity instead of Liquid Fuel) and less durable than those with a thermal engine).

-In the case of an electric vehicle, liquid fuel is no longer used.
-But electric energy stored in batteries located inside the vehicle is used.
+In the case of an electric vehicle, liquid fuel and piston are no longer used.
+But energy stored in batteries located inside the automobile is used.

-Unfortunately, the disadvantages of the electric motor remain considerable today : the range of the batteries is extremely low (about 200km) for a maximum speed which is also insufficient (130km/h maximum), the weight of the onboard batteries is several hundred kilograms and the energy storage capacity of an electric vehicle is a hundred times less than that of a vehicle with a thermal motor (electricity is not stored (almost).
+Unfortunately, the disadvantages of this motor remain considerable today : the range of the batteries is extremely low (about 200km) for a maximum speed which is also insufficient (130km/h maximum), the weight of the onboard batteries is several hundred kilograms and the energy storage capacity of a current/I vehicle is a hundred times less than that of a vehicle with a thermal motor (electricity is not stored (almost).

-Moreover, this attractive solution can hardly be generalized at the national level because energy needs are too great.
+Moreover, this attractive solution can hardly be generalized at the national level because power needs are too great.

 We believe, however, that the electric car will be used as a transition to an environmentally friendly engine with the same performance as the current thermal engine.